What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 - Papers 2 and 3 will involve a wider range of question types including multiple choice, true or false and reasoning based.
 Both papers will last 40 minutes each.

-SATs for both KS1 (Year 2) and KS2 (Year 6) take part in May each year, but there is some variation on exactly when your child will be sitting the SATs depending on their year group and school.
+SATs for both KS1 (Year 2) and KS2 (Year 6) take part in May each year, but there may be some variation on exactly when your child will be sitting the SATs depending on their year group and school, especially now that the KS1 SATs are optional.

 There is no set date for the KS1 SATs, other than the fact that they will take place in May.